geekpradd/geekpradd.github.io/life/post.md

 My dad works at Indian Oil, Marketing Division.
 We were transferred to Dhanbad, the coal capital of India.
 Consult this wikipedia link to know more about my home for 4 years.
 [Dhanbad](https://en.wikipedia.org/wiki/Dhanbad)

-So I have vivid memories of hoping into that flight from Guwahati to Kolkatta and then the train to Dhanbad.
+So I have vivid memories of hoping into that flight from Guwahati to Kolkata and then the train to Dhanbad.
 Despite the fact that Dhanbad has the same population as that of Guwahati and is filled with Mineral resources, due to a well developed railway system and low demand, the airport there is for only large freight purposes.

 I'll skip the details now.
 I reached Dhanbad, stayed in a Hotel for 2 weeks, settled in into a 2 bedroom flat (Later on we'll move to a larger 3 BHK one but currently due to my Dad's rank we were assigned a 2 BHK).